Systems-Theory-in-Systems-Biology/EPI/docs/source/example_models/cpp_example.rst

 It uses a normal array for the forward method, but an eigen vector as input and an eigen matrix as output for the jacobian method.
 This allows to show us how to write wrapper code for normal arrays as well as for eigen objects.
-On the python side exlusively numpy 1d/2d arrays will be used.
+On the python side exclusively numpy 1d/2d arrays will be used.

 ..
 TODO::